anu-bdsi/workshop-intro-to-linux-aug-2023/02_linux_fundamentals.md

 echo 'file_6.txt' | tr 6 7
 ```

 The `tr` command cannot translate strings, it only works on characters.
-For example, if I want to replace the name with another name:
+For example, if I want to replace the name Jiajia with another name:

 ```sh
 echo 'Welcome Jiajia!' | tr 'Jiajia' 'David'